peterp415/ll-deploy.junos/README.md

 The deploy requires that the text file be in the culry braced format at this time.
 The usage is pretty simple, push to all devices showing the diff:

-`ansible-playbook -i inventory/vagrant/inventory deploy_config.yml -e
+`ANSIBLE_NETCONF_SSH_CONFIG=1 ansible-playbook -i inventory/vagrant/inventory deploy_config.yml -e
 'junos_commit=true'-D`

+---

 This is a deploy for a set of JunOS virtual SRX images that implement: